mj19981995/modelmapper/user-manual/converters.md

 # Converters

-Converters allow custom conversion to take place when mapping to a destination type or property.
+Conversion to a destination type or property can be delegated to a Converter.
+Converters generally take the place of any implicit or explicit mappings between two types (see [below](#conversion-with-mapping) for exceptions).

 ### Creating a Converter